-- The Children Act 1989 (and 2004 amendment) which provides a framework for the care and protection of children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Children and Families Act 2014 - Keeping Children Safe in Education 20210 - Working Together to Safeguard Children (Department for Education, 2018, last update 2020) - Inspecting safeguarding in early years, education and skills (Ofsted, 202149) [JK4] - Early Years and Foundation Stage Framework (Department for Education, 2021) - What to do if you worried a child is being abused?
-(Department for Education, 2015) - The Childcare (Disqualification) Regulations 2009 and Childcare Act 2006, which set out who is disqualified from working with children, and the Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Safeguarding Disabled Children (Department for Education, 2009) - Statutory guidance on the Prevent duty, which explains duties under the Counter- Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - Statutory guidance on Female Genital Mutilation (FGM), which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM, and the mandatory reporting duty set out by the Home Office in 2015 - Mental Capacity Act 2005
+- The Children Act 1989 (and 2004 amendment) which provides a framework for the care and protection of children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Children and Families Act 2014 - Keeping Children Safe in Education 2023 - Working Together to Safeguard Children (Department for Education, 2018) - Inspecting safeguarding in early years, education and skills (Ofsted, 2022) - Early Years and Foundation Stage Framework (Department for Education, 2021) - What to do if you worried a child is being abused?
+(Department for Education, 2015) - The Childcare (Disqualification) Regulations 2009 and Childcare Act 2006, which set out who is disqualified from working with children, and the Rehabilitation of Offenders Act 1974. which outlines when people with criminal convictions can work with children - Safeguarding Disabled Children (Department for Education, 2009) - Statutory guidance on the Prevent duty, which explains duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - Statutory guidance on Female Genital Mutilation (FGM), which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM, and the mandatory reporting duty set out by the Home Office in 2015 - Mental Capacity Act 2005 - Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 - Care Act 2014 and their Child Protection definition is: